About the HVSG – Services Offered

 However, our members are people who have been affected by the murder of their loved one too and are therefore able to begin to understand the devastation and sorrow that you may be feeling.

 Our members have told us that it has helped to have the opportunity to tell their story, sometimes repeatedly, to others who have been through it too.

 The Homicide Victims’ Support Group (Aust) Inc. employs five fully qualified Trauma and Bereavement Counsellors to provide a professional service for our members.
 They offer individual grief counselling in our office, or in your home if it is difficult for you to get to us.
 They can arrange referral to a counsellor in your area for those living out of the Sydney area.
-You can also speak with a counsellor over the phone at any time during office hours.
+You can also email or speak with a counsellor over the phone at any time during office hours.

 Support meetings are an excellent opportunity for you to meet others who have experienced the death of a loved one through murder.
 According to a large majority of our members, being able to sit and meet and talk with others in a similar situation to themselves is the most positive and helpful aspect of the group.